react-hook-form/react-hook-form/CONTRIBUTING.md

 ### Contributors

-Thank you to all the people who have already contributed to styled-components!
+Thank you to all the people who have already contributed to React Hook Form!

 <img src="https://opencollective.com/react-hook-form/contributors.svg?width=890" />